Deepomatic/dmake/docs/FORMAT.md

                     - **dockerfile** *(string)*: Alternate Dockerfile, relative path to `context` directory.
                     - **args** *(free style object, default = {})*: Add build arguments, which are environment variables accessible only during the build process.
 Higher precedence than `.build.env`.
                     - **labels** *(free style object, default = {})*: Add metadata to the resulting image using Docker labels.
 It's recommended that you use reverse-DNS notation to prevent your labels from conflicting with those used by other software.
+                    - **target** *(string)*: Build the specified stage as defined inside the Dockerfile.
+See the [multi-stage build docs](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) for details.
         - **docker_opts** *(string, default = '')*: Docker options to add.
         - **need_gpu** *(boolean, default = false
 ...)*: Whether the service needs to be run on a GPU node.